martinrotter/powerless/README.md

 ## What is this stuff?
 This is fast and tiny set of ZSH scripts providing some nice ZSH setup, including powerline-inspired prompt and some other enhancements.
 The prompt offers some nice visual experience and information, including Git (coming soon) repositories metadata.

 This is pure ZSH script and should work on any platform supported by ZSH.
+You do not need anything else like oh-my-zsh and similar shit.
+Just plain old working ZSH and terminal emulator.
 Tested on Linux (Terminix) and on Cygwin (mintty).

 ## Installation.
 1. Make sure that you have some powerline-enabled font installed and activated in your terminal emulator.